10 Moroccan foods to bring back from a trip to Morocco

 Wrap the well-drained olives in several layers of plastic bags (ziplock bags work well) and they will be well stored in a suitcase.
 Placing the packaged olives in a plastic storage container will add an extra layer of protection and help avoid food odors in your packaged clothes.
 No need to worry about the lack of refrigeration for several days or more; they are kept and sold in open-air markets without the risk of spoiling.
 But refrigerate them once you get home.

-Candied lemons provide the main flavor to many Moroccan dishes. and although they are easy to make at home, they will have to sit undisturbed for a month or more before they can be used.
+Candied lemons provide the main flavor of many Moroccan dishes. and although they are easy to make at home, they will have to sit undisturbed for a month or more before they can be used.
 Nothing then beats the convenience of picking up some that are already ideal for cooking.

 For a particularly pungent and tangy flavor, look for candied and aged lemons like the ones pictured in the photo here.
 They will probably be given to you in a fragile plastic bag. simply fix them in another bag or two or stick them in a jar or plastic container.
 Like olives, they will go well without refrigeration until you get home.